Daniell2020UKR/Akira/README.md

 /start - Start using the bot
 /version - Show version
 /yt2a - Convert Youtube video to audio
-/setlang - Set language preference(not implemented yet)
+/setlang - Set language preference(alpha)